 Trends for species meeting these criteria can be interpreted as representing change in population size within a large area of the stations' catchment area

 (the portion of breeding range sampled by that station).

-Trend maps show the estimated population trend over a comparable period (eg, the most recent ten-year period 1997-2006) at sites or regions with sufficient data.
-For details on annual index and trend estimation procedures,
+Trend maps show the estimated population trend over the most recent ten-year period for sites that meet the

 ˜ daily mean log(species count)

 ____ Percent of years species present each day

 ____ Percent of years station in operation each day

 | Spring and/or fall migration window boundaries